kjk/common/README.md

 A bunch of Go packages that I use in multiple projects.

 An overview of packages:
+* `u` : utility functions that I use all the time.
+Very short package name is on purpose
 * `filerotate` : implements a file you can write to and rotates on a schedule (e.g. daily or hourly).
 I use it for log files
 * `server` : a very specific abstraction over http server that allows